YottaDB/YDBDoc/ProgGuide/errproc.rst

 The $ETRAP and $ZTRAP special variables specify an action that YottaDB should perform when an error occurs during routine execution. $ETRAP and $ZTRAP can establish one or more error handling "actions".

 .. note::
    The environment variable gtm_etrap specifies an initial value of $ETRAP to override the default value of "B" for $ZTRAP as the base level error handler.
-The gtmprofile script sets gtm_etrap to "Write:(0=$STACK) ""Error occurred: "",$ZStatus,!" which you can customize to suit your needs.
+The ydbprofile script sets gtm_etrap to "Write:(0=$STACK) ""Error occurred: "",$ZStatus,!" which you can customize to suit your needs.
 For more information, refer to “Processing Errors from Direct Mode and Shell”.

 ------------------------------
 Program Handling of Errors